eb2tech/Aura2/README.md

 The Aura2 project is a landscape layout weather widget inspired by the [Aura project](https://github.com/Surrey-Homeware/Aura).

-That version used the Arduino IDE, which is OK for smaller projects but I'm more accustomed to IDEs like Visual Studio and Jetbrains Rider.
-Neither of them support use with controllers like ESP32.
-Visual Studio Code with PlatformIO does.
+While the Aura project used the Arduino IDE, the Aura2 project uses Visual Studio Code with PlatformIO.

 The project also uses LVGL to render the UI.
 The original version uses a lot of C that manually creates and places widgets.
 This project uses
 EEZ Studio to visually layout the UI as much as possible.